Ian Happ Preview, Player Props: Cubs vs. Brewers

 Ian Happ At The Plate

-- He ranks 112th in batting average, 25th in on base percentage, and 99th in slugging among qualifying batters in baseball.
+- He ranks 106th in batting average, 25th in on base percentage, and 96th in slugging among the qualifying hitters in baseball.

-- Happ is batting .300 with two homers during his last outings and is riding a six-game hitting streak.
+- Happ is batting .350 with two homers during his last outings and is riding a seven-game hitting streak.

-- Happ has driven home a run in 39 games this year (30.5%), including more than one RBI in 14.1% of his games and producing three or more of his team's runs on five occasions..
+- In 39 games this year (30.2%), Happ has picked up an RBI, and in 18 of those games (14.0%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 53 of 128 games this year, and more than once 13 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.